How to Clean Your Air Fryer

 If it's been a minute since you've given your air fryer a good clean, or you just don't know where to start, read on for our instructions on how to clean an air fryer from start to finish.

-- Start by unplugging your air fryer.
+- If you have just used it, start by unplugging your air fryer.
 Allow it to cool for about 30 minutes.

 - Use a damp microfiber cloth or non-abrasive sponge with a bit of dish soap to wipe down the interior.
 Wipe away soap with a clean damp cloth.